-- Making Care Safer by Reducing Harm Caused in the Delivery of Care.
+- Making care safer by reducing harm caused in the delivery of care.
 The Centers for Medicare & Medicaid Services reported in February 2013 that the 30-day, all-cause readmission rate dropped to 17.8 percent, or 70,000 fewer readmissions in the last quarter of 2012, after averaging 19 percent for the past five years.
-The MedPAC June 2013 Report to Congress indicated that, at a national level, all-cause readmissions for the three reported conditions (Heart Failure, AMI, and Pneumonia) had a larger decrease in readmissions over the three-year measurement period than for all conditions, since implementation of the Hospital Readmissions Reduction Program. - Promoting Effective Communication and Coordination of Care.
+The MedPAC June 2013 Report to Congress indicated that, at a national level, all-cause readmissions for the three reported conditions (Heart Failure, AMI, and Pneumonia) had a larger decrease in readmissions over the three-year measurement period than did all conditions, since implementation of the Hospital Readmissions Reduction Program. - Promoting effective communication and coordination of care.
 Readmissions are events that are associated with gaps in follow-up care.
-Researchers have estimated that inadequate care coordination, including inadequate management of care transitions, was responsible for \$25 to \$45 billion in wasteful spending in 2011 as a result of avoidable complications and unnecessary hospital readmissions.13
+Researchers have estimated that inadequate care coordination, including inadequate management of care transitions, was responsible for \$25 billion to \$45 billion in wasteful spending in 2011 as a result of avoidable complications and unnecessary hospital readmissions.

-Each measure in the admissions and readmissions portfolio is listed in the Measurement Framework below.
+The Measurement Framework below lists each measure in the admissions and readmissions portfolio.